ygygy2022/developer-portal-sample-apps/device-flow-sample-app/README.md

 # Device Flow

-This sample shows how to use the IBM Security Verify SDK for JavaScript to:
+This sample shows how to use the openid-client for Node.js to:
-- Authenticate a user via IBM Security Verify using the the device flow authorization grant type.
+- Authenticate a user via openid-client using the the device flow authorization grant type.
 - Successfully make an API request to `userinfo` endpoint to return the authenticated users details.

 <br>